-Resveratrol shows promise to protect hearing, cognitionFebruary 20th, 2013 in Medical research /
+Resveratrol shows promise to protect hearing, cognitionFebruary 20, 2013 in Medicine & Health / Medical research

 Resveratrol, a substance found in red grapes and red wine, may have the potential to protect against hearing and cognitive decline, according to a published laboratory study from Henry Ford Hospital in Detroit.